 3. Don’t Walk on the Roof

-Unless you’re a professional, do not walk on your business’ roof.
-It can cause lasting damage and impact its life expectancy.
+Unless you’re a professional commercial roofing contractor, do not walk on your business’ roof.
+It can cause lasting roof damage and impact its life expectancy.

-Oftentimes, the installation of walk pads can be a wise investment.
-These walkways are stabilized independently of the main roof’s construction, and allow inspectors to walk freely on the roof without damaging it and giving building owners peace of mind a visual inspection can be completed by professionals.
+Oftentimes, installing walk pads can be a wise investment.
+These walkways are stabilized independently of the main roof’s construction, allowing inspectors to walk freely on the roof without damaging it and giving building owners peace of mind a visual inspection can be completed by professionals.

-Walk pads give ease of access to the professionals you hire and can be easily removed, if necessary.
+Walk pads can be easily removed, if necessary.

 4. Only Hire Professional Roof Repair Companies